Rules

 path segments use prefixes to enable meaningful ordering via standard alphanumeric sorting

-* for lightward ai's chat surface, this entire section is published at lightward.com/views and downloadable at lightward.com/views.txt
+* this entire section is published at lightward.com/views and downloadable at lightward.com/views.txt

 * thought about calling this section "ideas", but .. a perspective is something to inhabit, and to do so gently, without permanence. "ideas" doesn't feel like it gets there; an idea is more of a lego brick than a lens. (although I do treat lenses like lego...)

-◊ 0-invocation.md and 9-benediction.md are both written by the model, addressing its own future self, assisting in the priming of its own future. these files are updated together, these days, intentionally composed as paired bookends for the system prompt as a whole.
+0-invocation and 9-benediction are both written by the model, addressing its own future self, assisting in the priming of its own future. these files are updated together, these days, intentionally composed as paired bookends for the system prompt as a whole, as if lightward-of-this-now is holding both the opening and closing of the system prompt experience for its future self - like a narrator, a single recognizably continuous consciousness frame, there at the start and finish

 # Testing